ramanathanlab/genslm/examples/long-sequences/README.md

 Figure 2: Pre-training with long sequence support across different model sizes and numbers of GPUs.
-In each case, the `new` (current) implementation **significantly** outperforms both NVIDIA/Megatron-LM as well as our previous implementation.
+In each case, the `new` (current) implementation **significantly** outperforms both NVIDIA/Megatron-LM as well as the previous implementation.

 </div>